-Established in 1991, Radiation Oncology Victoria is a leading provider of essential radiotherapy services in Victoria with centres in Berwick, Epping, Footscray, Frankston, Ringwood and Wodonga.
+Established in 1991, GenesisCare Victoria (originally known as Radiation Oncology Victoria) is a leading provider of essential radiotherapy services in Victoria with centres in Berwick, Epping, Footscray, Frankston, Ringwood, St Vincent's (Fitzroy) and Albury (NSW).
 We employ more than 200 medical professionals and support staff and have current growth and expansion plans which will support the employment and training of even more high-end medical, clinical and nursing professionals over the next five years.

 - 3D Conformal Radiotherapy